 For the tempering/tadka

-- While the haleem is cooking, fry the onion until golden.
-This should take about 10 minutes.
+- While the haleem is cooking, on medium-high heat, fry the onion until golden.
+This should take about 15-20 minutes. *See note.

 - After 30 minutes are up, remove the lid from the pot and increase the heat to medium high.
 You should see the stickiness from the oats and everything should have cooked through.
 If the lentil still has a bite to it, let cook covered for another 10-15 minutes.